-All the above items, except borrowings, were transferred as of December 1, 2022.
-Borrowings were transferred as of December 31, 2022.
 The transfer of assets satisfied the definition of "business" transfer between entities under common control and therefore, the transaction was executed at the carrying values in the records of ALJUREF and BRJMF.
-In accordance with the amended business transfer agreement, the Company has settled the amounts due to ALJUREF and BRJMF during 2023 The Company was also required to submit the transfer agreement with SAMA upon its signoff which was duly made on December 26, 2022.
+In accordance with the amended business transfer agreement, the Company settled the amounts due to ALJUREF and BRJMF during 2023.
+The Company was also required to submit the transfer agreement with SAMA upon its signoff which was duly made on December 26, 2022.
 The management finalized the addendum to the business transfer agreement.

-The Ministry of Commerce and Investment (MC) of the Kingdom of Saudi Arabia has issued new Regulations for Companies, effective January 19, 2023 with a grace period of two years for implementation.
-The management of the Company is in the process of assessing the potential impact of implementation of the new regulations on the Company, if any, and expects to be fully compliant with the new regulations by the end of the grace period which is January 17, 2025.
+The Ministry of Commerce and Investment (MC) of the Kingdom of Saudi Arabia has issued new Companies Law, effective January 19, 2023 with a grace period of two years for implementation.
+The management of the Company is in the process of assessing the potential impact of implementation of the new regulations on the Company, if any, and expects to be fully compliant with the new regulations before March 31, 2025.

-During the year ended December 31, 2022, pursuant to shareholder's decision of Abdul Latif Jameel Company for Information and Services Limited ("ALJISR"), ALJISR entered into agreement with the Company whereby certain assets and liabilities of ALJISR would be transferred to Company, effective January 01, 2023.
-Consequent to this transfer, ALJISR had ceased its operational activities
+During the year ended December 31, 2022, pursuant to shareholder's decision of Abdul Latif Jameel Company for Information and Services Limited ("ALJISR"), ALJISR entered into an agreement with the Company whereby certain assets and liabilities of ALJISR would be transferred to the Company, effective January 01, 2023.
+Consequent to this transfer, ALJISR had ceased its operational activities.